-Now, choose “Windows NT” then “CurrentVersion” then “AppCompatFlags” and finally “Layers.”
+Now, choose “Windows NT” then “CurrentVersion” then “AppCompatFlags” and finally, “Layers.”

-Now in the same AppCompatFlag folder on the left, click on “Compatibility” and then “Persisted.”
+In the same AppCompatFlag folder on the left, click on “Compatibility” and then “Persisted.”
 Again, look for a “Steam.exe” file to delete.
 If you find one, right-click on it and delete it.

-At this point, you need to scroll back to the top of the left menu and close the “HKEY_CURRENT_USER” folder.
+You need to scroll back to the top of the left menu and close the “HKEY_CURRENT_USER” folder.
 Instead, open “HKEY_LOCAL_MACHINE.”